 The only tropical rainforest in the US, El Yunque is both an unparalleled hiking spot and home to the endangered Amazon parrot.
 Keep an eye out for the parrot’s bright red and green plumage, especially around the forest’s largest trees where the parrots make their nests.

-Sleep like a local in a
+#26: Sleep local-style in a parador

 Why settle for a run-of-the-mill hotel when you could stay in a unique family-owned country inn?
 A night in a